 Museums host interns in meaningful, educational positions in many different departments, ranging from curatorial, education, development, finance, and special events.
 Interns will have time-bound assignments and individual projects.
 In 2009, the program was incorporated into the programs of Studio in a School, and continues to be managed under the guidance of Thomas Cahill.

-The program runs for 9 weeks starting the second week of June.
+The program runs for 9 weeks.
 Interns work a 35-hour week, and receive a total pay of $3,300.
-In 2013, the program will run from June 10 through August 9.
+In 2014, the program will run from June 5 through August 8.

 Interns also attend weekly visits to participating institutions.
 ARTS INTERN coordinates programs that highlight the cultural offerings of and challenges facing institutions in New York City.
 Past programs have included curatorial tours of exhibitions, panel discussions, programming workshops, and presentations by speakers in various museum departments and careers.